haofanwang/cropimage/README.md

 [![PyPI version](https://badge.fury.io/py/cropimage.svg)](https://badge.fury.io/py/cropimage)

 This is a simple toolkit for cropping main body from pictures.
-Besides of face cropping, our project supports for all kind of images.
+Different from other projects that mainly tackle face region, we extend to all kinds of images such as landscape.
+We support horizontal and portrait size and generate a square output.

 <p align="center"><img title="crop_example" src="https://github.com/haofanwang/cropimage/raw/main/assets/example.png"></p>